isomerpages/imsilver/_learn-digital-skills/1B-digital-pods.md

   </tr>
 <tr>
   <td>19 May 2020</td>
-  <td><b>Digital payments with Google Pay<br> 电子付款</b> <br>Be introduced to Google Pay.
+  <td><b>Mobile payments with Google Pay<br>Google Pay 手机支付</b> <br>Be introduced to Google Pay.
 Learn to set up and discover the different ways you can pay with Google Pay.
 It's simple and safe!</td>
   <td rowspan="4" valign="top">Conducted in: <b>English and Mandarin</b><br><br>Brought to you by: Google<br><br><a href="https://form.gov.sg/5eae33e62137fe0011d050f7" target="_blank">Click to register</a></td>
   </tr>
 <tr>
   <td>26 May 2020</td>
-  <td><b>Discovering convenience with Google Pay<br> 便利生活</b><br>Discover how easy it is to pay for daily transactions with Google Pay.
+  <td><b>Do more with your money on Google Pay<br>Google Pay 不仅仅是支付</b><br>Discover how easy it is to pay for daily transactions with Google Pay.
 Come and watch the demo on using Google Pay for food ordering and buying movie tickets!</td>
 </tr>
 <tr>
   <td>2 June 2020</td>